splorp/newtontalk-faq/newtontalk-faq.md

 From 2001 and 2007, the online hosting was graciously provided by [Bill Shamam](https://shamam.com/).

 ## Release Notes

+### 05 February 2021

+* Updated link to ‘Starting a new thread?’ post
+* Fixed non-Markdown formatted links
+* Emboldened all the ‘nots’
+* Minor edits for clarity

 ### 04 February 2021